-This management's discussion and analysis ("MD&A") should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements and the notes thereto for the three months ended July 31, 2022, and its Annual Information Form for the year ended April 30, 2022 (the "AIF") and audited consolidated financial statements and notes thereto for the year ended April 30, 2022, copies of which are available under the Company's profile on SEDAR at www.sedar.com.
+This management's discussion and analysis ("MD&A") should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements and the notes thereto for the three and six months ended October 31, 2022, its Annual Information Form for the year ended April 30, 2022 (the "AIF") and its audited consolidated financial statements and notes thereto for the year ended April 30, 2022, copies of which are available under the Company's profile on SEDAR at www.sedar.com.

-The Company's condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board, applicable to the preparation of interim financial statements including International Accounting Standard 34 Interim Financial Reporting.
-Unless otherwise stated, all information contained in this MD&A is as of September 9, 2022.
+The Company's condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board, applicable to the preparation of interim financial statements including International Accounting Standard 34 Interim Financial Reporting.
+Unless otherwise stated, all information contained in this MD&A is as of December 14, 2022.